R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-29-iOSImageIO.markdown

 Although WebP has not been fuzzed by Project Zero, it is fuzzed with Google OSS-Fuzz.
 So I decided not to compete with Google's fuzzer in this regard.

-Another important issue I noticed was that in the Project Zero's blog, ImageIO was using <mark>OpenEXR</mark>, but in my test, ImageIO was using Apple's closed-source new implementation of EXR in <mark>libAppleEXR.dylib</mark>.
+Another important issue I noticed was that in the Project Zero's blog, ImageIO was using `OpenEXR`, but in my test, ImageIO was using Apple's closed-source new implementation of EXR in `libAppleEXR.dylib`.
 Therefore, I decided to fuzz these two file formats, EXR and KTX2.

-the Samuel Groß has modifed Honggfuzz to have a binary Coverage-guided fuzzing. but I ported Project Zero's harness to [Jackalope fuzzer](https://github.com/googleprojectzero/Jackalope) (awesome project thanks to Ivan Fratric), also I used  <mark>initWithData</mark> method of NSImage and in-memory fuzzing option of Jackalope to make the fuzzing faster.
+the Samuel Groß has modifed Honggfuzz to have a binary Coverage-guided fuzzing. but I ported Project Zero's harness to [Jackalope fuzzer](https://github.com/googleprojectzero/Jackalope) (awesome project thanks to Ivan Fratric), also I used  `initWithData` method of NSImage and in-memory fuzzing option of Jackalope to make the fuzzing faster.

 I managed to find lots of KTX2 sample files in the following pages:
 - [https://github.com/donmccurdy/KTX-Parse/tree/main/test/data/reference](https://github.com/donmccurdy/KTX-Parse/tree/main/test/data/reference)
 - [https://github.com/KhronosGroup/KTX-Software](https://github.com/KhronosGroup/KTX-Software)

-you can also use <mark>DYLD_INSERT_LIBRARIES=/usr/lib/libgmalloc.dylib</mark> to increase the change of finding more bugs.
+you can also use `DYLD_INSERT_LIBRARIES=/usr/lib/libgmalloc.dylib` to increase the change of finding more bugs.

 My fuzzing effort found several vulnerabilities, you can see them in my [CVEs page](https://r00tkitsmm.github.io/fuzzing/2024/03/27/CVEs.html)